abandrea/HPC/exercise_1/project_1/README.md

 For this project, it will be tested broadcast and reduce.
 For both, will be tested the latency and bandwidth of the default openMPI implementation, varying the number of processes and the size of the messages exchanged.
 Then, it will be compared with the values obtained using different algorithms, using 1 (basic_linear), 2 (chain) and 3 (pipeline) algorithms.

-### 1. Basic Linear

-The `basic_linear` algorithm is a simple algorithm that sends the message from the root process to all other processes in a linear fashion.
-The `basic_linear` algorithm is a straightforward algorithm that sends the message from the root process to all other processes one by one.
-The `basic_linear` algorithm is a simple algorithm that is easy to implement and understand.

-### 2. Chain

-The `chain` algorithm is a more complex algorithm that sends the message from the root process to all other processes in a chain fashion.
-The `chain` algorithm is a more complex algorithm that sends the message from the root process to all other processes in a chain fashion.
-The `chain` algorithm is a more complex algorithm that is more efficient than the `basic_linear` algorithm.

-### 3. Pipeline

-The `pipeline` algorithm is a more complex algorithm that sends the message from the root process to all other processes in a pipeline fashion.
-The `pipeline` algorithm is a more complex algorithm that sends the message from the root process to all other processes in a pipeline fashion.
-The `pipeline` algorithm is a more complex algorithm that is more efficient than the `chain` algorithm.

 # Execution of the Benchmarks in a HPC Cluster

 For the execution of the benchmarks, it is needed to use the `mpirun` command, which is used to launch MPI applications.
 The `mpirun` command takes several arguments, including the number of processes, the name of the executable, and any additional arguments that need to be passed to the executable.
 The `mpirun` command is used to launch MPI applications on a cluster of computers, distributing the processes across the available nodes.